power-up-pong/web-viewer/README.md

 - `npm run serve`: Run a production-like server

+`npm run serve` does not seem to be working currently.

 - `npm run build`: Production-ready build

 - `npm run lint`: Pass TypeScript files using ESLint